bcwalden2001/convolution-filter-blurring/README.md

 This program demonstrates the fundamental principles behind convolution and image blurring by manually implementing a filtering pipeline.

-Although OpenCV provides efficient built-in functions already, manual implementation deepens understanding of filter behavior and the mechanics of convolution and effectively replicates sharpening and blurring filters of raster images.
+Although OpenCV provides efficient built-in functions already, manual implementation deepens understanding of filter behavior and the mechanics of convolution and effectively replicates sharpenin, blurring, and edge detection of raster images.